FalkoWiese/uacl_cpp/README.md

 Technically we used the language features from .NET and Java - "Attributations" and "Annotations", respectively.
 For the C++ platform we have been integrated the Qt framework.
-It comes with a bunch of well implemented stuff - e. g. complete "Reflection API".
-Annotations are implemented via macros.
+It comes with a bunch of well implemented stuff - e. g. a complete "Reflection API".
+Annotations are implemented via macros, there.
 It's very simple and functional!

 Dependencies?